Our Methodology

 The Narrative Arc

 Our articles are structured as analytical narratives, not research reports.
-This is a deliberate editorial choice.
+This is a deliberate editorial choice, informed by the conviction that good analysis requires more than data — it requires storytelling discipline.
 Every dossier includes three narrative elements that serve both readability and intellectual honesty.

 The Digression